andresribeiro/ciara-docs/creating-a-server.md

 }
 ```

+SSH connections are always made with `root` user as Ciara needs to perform system-level operations.

 > <Badge type="warning" text="Warning" /> Ciara disables SSH password logins on your server for enhanced security after a successful connection.